cosmos-gaminghub/explorer-backend/README.md

 # GAME Explorer Backend
-Blockchain explorer for the [CosmosSDK](https://github.com/cosmos/cosmos-sdk) based Blockchain(ex [gaia](https://github.com/cosmos/gaia)).
-This backend server can be applied to any cosmosSDK based blockchain.
+Blockchain exporter for the [CosmosSDK](https://github.com/cosmos/cosmos-sdk) based Blockchain(ex [gaia](https://github.com/cosmos/gaia)).
+This backend server can be applied to any cosmosSDK based blockchain to sync as mongoDB collections.

 **Prerequisites**
 * go1.16.0+